 Applying to the History Graduate Programs

-Candidates requesting consideration for admission to the MA or PhD program in History must complete the online application through the MSU Graduate Admissions Website.
+Candidates requesting consideration for admission to the M.A. or Ph.D. program in History must complete the online application through the MSU The Graduate School's website.
 The application consists of a standarized form and processing fee required by the university.
 You can complete the standardized form online through The Graduate School.

-In addition, students must submit the following application materials directly to the History Department, including:
+In addition, students must submit the following application materials directly to the Department of History, Philosophy and Religious Studies, including: